syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-This method will return an index of the start column index in the SfDataGrid..
+This method will return an index of the start column index in the SfDataGrid.

 ## GetDetailsViewDataGridRowIndex(DetailsViewDataGrid detailsViewDataGrid)

-In order to obtain the details view row index of a DetailsViewDataGrid in an SfDataGrid control, you can make use the `GetDetailsViewDataGridRowIndex` method of the `DataGridIndexResolver` class.
+To obtain the row index of a DetailsViewDataGrid in a SfDataGrid control, use the `GetDetailsViewDataGridRowIndex` method of the `DataGridIndexResolver` class.
 This method takes the DetailsViewDataGrid as a parameter and returns the corresponding details view row index.

 Here is an example of how you can use this method to get the details view row index of a DetailsViewDataGrid: